Skip to content

 run.bat --devices my-switches.txt --output custom-audit.xlsx --workers 5

-Activate the virtual environment and run Python directly:
+Activate the virtual environment and run the package as a module:

 1